 So I offer you this comment on the value of SMALL actions – creating small victories and small defeats.

 I’m not the first to go here; do an internet search around E.F Schumacher.
-If you are tempted to think that his book Small is Beautiful (1973) is too old hat to be useful, then please consider whether this statement from his book has anything to tell us in 2022:
+If you are tempted to think that his book Small is Beautiful (1973) is too old to be useful, then please consider whether this statement from his book has anything to tell us this year.

 “To talk about the future is only useful if it leads to action now.”

 His well-known poem, called IF, demonstrates that IF is an important, but very short word.
 One of Kipling’s many IF‘s for success in life went:

 If you can meet with Triumph and Disasters

 And treat those two impostors just the same;

 There are several points to highlight from this very brief extract from Kipling’s poem:

 - I’d ask you to consider that Triumphs and Disasters can trigger an extreme reaction; utter jubilation and deep disappointment.
 If this happens then it could be form of Catastrophising; just one of the extreme responses that can bump us off the scenic route.

 - Notice how even jubilation can do this with an abrupt response leading us to think we have found The Answer.
 How many self-help books have you read that seem to offer The Answer and, most often, only happy ones!
 As I have said elsewhere, beware Damascian conversions.
 I argue that small, safe experiments are less likely to create either triumphs or disasters, just progress in an unpredictable world.